manticoresoftware/manticoresearch/manual/Node_info_and_management/Profiling/Query_profile.md

 * `filter`: filtering the full-text matches.
 * `rank`: computing the relevance rank.
 * `sort`: sorting the matches.
-* `finalize`: finalizing the per-table search result set (last stage expressions, etc).
+* `finalize`: finalizing the per-table search result set (last stage expressions, etc.).
-* `dist_wait`: waiting for the remote results from the agents in the distributed table case.
+* `dist_wait`: waiting for remote results from agents in the distributed table case.
 * `aggregate`: aggregating multiple result sets.
 * `net_write`: writing the result set to the network.